 Some people don’t want to get a call from a tenant at 11pm on a Friday night about a clogged toilet.
 They are fine with not being able to physically touch their investments.
 Investing in stocks can enable them to participate in say real estate, but not have to deal with the headaches that come with direct ownership.

-How Should I Invest?
+How Should Christians Invest?

 Deuteronomy 10:14 “Behold, to the Lord your God belong heaven and the heaven of heavens, the earth with all that is in it.”